-RECEIPT OF THE LMU-SMS-KNOXVILLE PHYSICIAN ASSISTANT PROGRAM STUDENT HANDBOOK AND THE LINCOLN MEMORIAL UNIVERSITY STUDENT HANDBOOK

-I,, attended orientation for the LMU-SMS-Knoxville Physician Assistant (PA) Program onand was advised of LMU and PA Program policies, procedures, and regulations.
-I hereby acknowledge that I have received a copy of the Physician Assistant Program Student Handbook and that I am able to access a copy of the Physician Assistant Program Student Handbook online.
-I further acknowledge that am responsible for all the information contained within this handbook and that I will abide by the policies procedures, and regulations set forth in this document, or subsequent versions.
-I further acknowledge that I have received a copy of the Lincoln Memorial University Student Handbook, that I am able to access a copy of the Lincoln Memorial University Student Handbook online, and that I am responsible for the policies, procedures, and regulations set forth thereof.
-I realize that in some cases, the policies, procedures, and regulations of the Physician Assistant Program Student Handbook exceed those of the Lincoln Memorial Universit Student Handbook and/or create enhanced or additional obligations for PA Students, such as minimum technical standards and dress code, and understand that in such cases I must comply with and shall be subject to the policies procedures, and regulations set forth in the Physician Assistant Program Student Handbook, or subsequent versions I have been provided with an opportunity to ask questions regarding the contents of the Physician Assistant Program Student Handbook and should I have any further questions regarding the stated policies, procedures, and/o regulations, I understand that it is my responsibility to ask the Program Director and faculty for clarification. understand that the program will notify all students, via LMU-issued student email accounts, of any revisions and subsequent versions of the Physician Assistant Program Student Handbook and that such revisions and subsequen versions will be posted on the program's website.
-I understand that failure to comply with the policies, procedures and regulations set forth in these handbooks, or subsequent versions, may result in disciplinary action, suspension or dismissal from the LMU-SMS-Knoxville PA Program.
-Student Name (print legibly) Student Signature
+RECEIPT OF THE LMU-SMS-KNOXVILLE PHYSICIAN ASSISTANT PROGRAM STUDENT HANDBOOK AND THE LINCOLN MEMORIAL UNIVERSITY STUDENT HANDBOOK l, , attended orientation for the LMU-SMS-Knoxville Physician Assistant (PA) Program on and was advised of LMU and PA Program policies, procedures, and regulations. am able to acces am responsible edge that I have received a copy of the Physician Assistant Program Student Handbook and that I s a copy of the Physician Assistant Program Student Handbook online.
+I further acknowledge that for all the information contained within this handbook and that I will abide by the policies regulations set forth in this document, or subsequent versions. able to access a policies, proced regulations of th Student Handbo standards and d edge that I have received a copy of the Lincoln Memorial University Student Handbook, that I am copy of the Lincoln Memorial University Student Handbook online, and that I am responsible for the cires, and regulations set forth thereof.
+I realize that in some cases, the policies, procedures, and e Physician Assistant Program Student Handbook exceed those of the Lincoln Memorial University ok and/or create enhanced or additional obligations for PA Students, such as minimum technicates code, and understand that in such cases I must comply with and shall be subject to the policies regulations set forth in the Physician Assistant Program Student Handbook, or subsequent versions Student Handboregulations, I understand that subsequent versions will be and regulations ded with an opportunity to ask questions regarding the contents of the Physician Assistant Program ok and should I have any further questions regarding the stated policies, procedures, and/o derstand that it is my responsibility to ask the Program Director and faculty for clarification. the program will notify all students, via LMU-issued student email accounts, of any revisions and ions of the Physician Assistant Program Student Handbook and that such revisions and subsequent ested on the program's website.
+I understand that failure to comply with the policies, procedures set forth in these handbooks, or subsequent versions, may result in disciplinary action, suspension the LMU-SMS-Knoxville PA Program.
+Student Name (p rint legibly) Student Signatur Date